Professional Development

 Six Thinking Hats

-In today’s fast-paced world, effective problem-solving skills are highly valued.
+In today’s fast-paced world, effective problem-solving skills, high-performing teams, and innovation are highly valued.
 However, navigating complex challenges and making sound decisions can be daunting.
-To tackle this, Dr. Edward de Bono, a renowned psychologist, introduced the Six Thinking Hats framework.
+To tackle this, Dr. Edward de Bono, a renowned psychologist, introduced the Six Thinking Hats framework and parallel thinking.

 The process supports building effective and efficient businesses by:

-• establish clear meeting guidelines that promotes communication and active engagement from teams
+• establishing clear meeting guidelines that promotes communication and active engagement from teams

-• foster a culture of collaboration and open conversation
+• fostering a culture of collaboration and open conversation

-• encourage team members to focus on the collective goal and the best interests of the team, business, and solutions
+• encouraging team members to focus on the collective goal

-• cultivates a positive and energized atmosphere where people feel empowered to develop ideas and solutions
+• cultivating a positive and energized atmosphere where team members feel empowered to develop ideas and solutions

-• enables a framework for innovation and challenges the status quo while thinking critically about the root causes of problems
+• enabling a framework for innovation and challenge the status quo

 What

 Virtual and in-person sessions available.
-In-person sessions are held on campus at Shippensburg University.
+In-person sessions can be delivered on campus at Shippensburg University or on-site at your organization.

 If you wish to have an onsite session at your business, please connect with our team at owd@ship.edu.